aj8971996/ecsAPI/README.md

 ## Overview

 This repository contains the backend implementation of the ecsAPI, an Employee Checkout System designed for a 400-level college class.
 The API manages and tracks employee tool and material checkouts.
+- The API now includes logic to check if the tables exist and if they contain data.
+If tables do not exist, they will be created and seeded with sample data.
+If the tables exist but are empty, only the data will be seeded.
+If both tables and data exist, the API will inform that it is running correctly.

 ### Note